ohader/session-service/README.md

 ```

 In case no frontend user is logged in or could not be mapped to a subject an
 exception of type `InvalidSessionException` is thrown.
+In case more than one
+subjects would be resolved, a `SubjectException` is thrown.

 ## Resolving frontend user entity